facebook/react-native/docs/MoreResources.md

 [Reactiflux](https://discord.gg/0ZcbPKXt5bZjGY5n) is a Discord chat where a lot of React-related discussion happens, including React Native.
 Discord is just like Slack except it works better for open source projects with a zillion contributors.
 Check out the #react-native channel.

+The [React Twitter account](https://twitter.com/reactjs) covers both React and React Native.
+Following that account is a pretty good way to find out what's happening in the world of React.

 There are a lot of [React Native Meetups](http://www.meetup.com/topics/react-native/) that happen around the world.
 Often there is React Native content in React meetups as well.

+Sometimes we have React conferences.
+We posted the [videos from React.js Conf 2016](https://www.youtube.com/playlist?list=PLb0IAmt7-GS0M8Q95RIc2lOM6nc77q1IY), and we'll probably have more conferences in the future, too.
+Stay tuned.